aws-samples/amazon-memorydb-for-redis-samples/tutorials/rag-with-amazon-bedrock-and-memorydb/app/README.md

    cd tutorials/rag-with-amazon-bedrock-and-memorydb/app
    python -m venv .env
    source .env/bin/activate

-   # install LangChain MemoryDB package
-   cd ../../langchain-memorydb
-   pip install . # (NOTE: There is a DOT at the end.) cd - pip install -U -r requirements.txt
+   pip install -U -r requirements.txt
    ```
 3. In the shell, set the following environment variables with the values that are available from the CloudFormation stack output.